markusewalker/Misc-Python-Scripts/python-calculator/README.md

 This script can be ran interactively or silently using command-line arguments.
 This is further illustrated below.

 ### Getting Started
-To utilize this scrip in the command-line, please follow the below workflow:
+To utilize this script in the command-line, please follow the below workflow:

 (1) Clone the script into your environment.\
 (2) Make sure latest version of Python 3 is installed on the environment.\